Business Deposit Account Agreement

 1. Deposits.
 Deposits may be made in person, by mail, or in another form and manner as agreed by us in our sole discretion.
 We are not responsible for transactions initiated by mail until we actually receive and record them.
-We may refuse to accept particular checks or similar instruments as a deposit to your account at our discretion.
+We may refuse to accept particular items as a deposit to your account at our discretion.
 The terms of our Disclosures will control the determination of the banking day deposits are deemed received by us and when they will be available for withdrawal.
-If any check or similar instrument you deposit to your account is returned unpaid, we have the right to debit your account for the amount of such item and adjust any related interest earned.
-You will, in any event, be liable to us for the amount of any check or similar instrument you deposit to your account that is returned unpaid, plus our costs and expenses associated with collection of all or any part of such amount from you, including reasonable attorney fees whether incurred at trial, on any appeal therefrom or otherwise.
+If any item you deposit to your account is returned unpaid, we have the right to debit your account for the amount of such item and adjust any related interest earned.
+You will, in any event, be liable to us for the amount of any item you deposit to your account that is returned unpaid, plus our costs and expenses associated with collection of all or any part of such amount from you, including reasonable attorney fees whether incurred at trial, on any appeal therefrom or otherwise.
 Deposits may be subject to a service charge.

 2. Collection of Deposited Items.
 In receiving items for deposit or collection, we act only as your agent and assume no responsibility beyond the exercise of ordinary care.
 All items are credited subject to final settlement in cash or credits.
 We shall have the right to forward items to correspondents including all Federal Reserve Banks, and we shall not be liable for default or neglect of said correspondents for loss in transit, nor shall any correspondent be liable except for its own negligence.
 You specifically authorize us or our correspondents to utilize Federal Reserve Banks to handle such items in accordance with provisions of Regulation J (12 CFR Part 210), as revised or amended from time to time by the Federal Reserve Board.
 In the event we are subject to local clearinghouse rules, you specifically authorize us to handle such items in accordance with the rules and regulations of the clearinghouse.